Cryptanalysis of the Shpilrain-Ushakov Protocol in Thompson's Group: The Group and the Subgroups

+Thompson's group $F$ was introduced by R. Thompson while working on problems in logic.
 The standard introduction to $F$ is \cite{cfp}.
-For $I=[0,1]$ we define $PL_2(I)$ to be the group of piecewise linear orientation-preserving homeomorphisms of the interval $I$ with finitely many breakpoints such that: \begin{itemize} \item all slopes are integral powers of $2$, and \item all breakpoints are in $\mathbb{Z}[\frac{1}{2}]$, the ring of dyadic rational numbers; \end{itemize} the product of two elements is given by the composition of functions.
-With this operation, it is possible to prove that $F \cong PL_2([0,1])$.
-We recall that the elements of $F$ can be uniquely written in the \emph{normal form}
+One of Thompson's original definitions of $F$ is the following: for $I=[0,1]$ we define $PL_2(I)$ to be the group of piecewise linear homeomorphisms of the interval $I$ with finitely many breakpoints such that: \begin{itemize} \item all slopes are integral powers of $2$, and \item all breakpoints are in $\mathbb{Z}[\frac{1}{2}]$, the ring of dyadic rational numbers; \end{itemize} the product of two elements is given by the composition of functions.
+We thus define $F$ to be the group $PL_2(I)$. $F$ can also be described using the following presentation: